 Food Network featured some of the recipes from the past winners from the ice cream making contest.
 Everyone comes armed with their recipe and ice cream maker in hand and makes the recipe right there.
 However, for the first time they are allowing entrants to bring their ice cream that has been prepared at home this year.
 The judging panel consists of a select group of children, adults, and one celebrity.

 The winner of last year’s competition was Collin Hazlett.
 He made this Milky Way Ice Cream.
-The original recipe was one that his Dad clipped out of a 1984 issue of the Austin American-Statesman.
+Additionally, he original recipe was one that his Dad clipped out of a 1984 issue of the Austin American-Statesman.
 Lucky for him, he didn’t go with his first idea of peach ice cream.

 - 1 cup whole milk